-You make have a project requirement to implement a feature that activates when the user Shakes his/her Android Phone.
+You may have a project requirement to implement a feature that activates when the user Shakes his/her Android Phone.
 Say you want to reload the Activity contents when the user shakes the phone.
 To implement such functionality you need to create a listener that is related to motion and the hardware that deals with motion is called the Accelerator.

 Accelerator is a motion sensor (hardware) that is built into your Android device that can measure motion and orientations.
-They provide us raw data with high precision and accuracy.
+They provide us with raw data with high precision and accuracy.
 Most of the Gaming Application makes use of this sensor.

-Before we learn how to implement Shake functionality it is important to know that what minSDK level is Accelerator sensor available and does the device supports it.
+Before we learn how to implement Shake functionality it is important to know what minSDK level is Accelerator sensor available and does the device supports it.
 This sensor is available from early API Level 3 i.e. Android 1.5 Cupcake.
 Now let's see the code to detect if Accelerator is available on the device or not,

 SensorManager mSensorManager = (SensorManager) getSystemService(SENSOR_SERVICE);